Mulled Wine

 Ingredient notes

-• Wine: Choose an affordable, bold red wine like a malbec, Syrah, or Cabernet Sauvignon.
+• Wine: Choose an affordable, bold red wine like Malbec, Syrah, Grenache, Merlot, or Cabernet Sauvignon.
 Consider a high-quality boxed wine too.
 Buy more than you think you need, though.
 Your guests will inhale every last drop, this recipe is so good.
-If you’re using white wine, choose an unoaked dry white wine like a pinot Grigio or sauvignon blanc.
+If you’re using white wine, choose an unoaked dry white wine like Pinot Grigio, Zinfandel, or Sauvignon Blanc.

 • Orange juice: Apple cider works just as well, too.

-• Spices: sachet is a fancy term for spices tied up in a piece of cheesecloth with twine.
-You could also use a tea ball or loose leaf tea bag to hold them.
-It makes it easier to pull these small ingredients out of the mulled wine later.
-Or, you can just add everything straight to the pot since you strain the mulled wine at the end.
+• Wine spices: sachet is a fancy term for spices tied up in a piece of cheesecloth with twine, but you can just add everything straight to the pot if you want to.

 Step-by-step instructions

-1. In a large non-aluminum pot over medium-low heat, combine wine, orange juice, orange slices, sugar, cloves, cinnamon sticks, and star anise.
+1. In a large non-aluminum saucepan over medium heat on the stovetop, add wine, orange juice, orange slices, sugar, cloves, cinnamon sticks, and star anise and stir to combine.
 Simmer until steam begins to rise from the pot and the mixture is hot, about 10 minutes (do not boil).

-1. Strain (or remove spice bundle) and keep warm over low heat until ready to serve.
+1. Strain mulling spices (or remove spice bundle) and keep warm over low heat until ready to serve.
 Serve warm garnished with orange slices, cinnamon sticks, and star anise if desired.

 Mulled wine in clear mugs.